sxxnxhy/RECS/README.md

+# RECS (Railway Electrification Calculation Simulator)

-# Virtual Simulator for DC Traction Power Supply System
+## Virtual Simulator for DC Traction Power Supply System

 ## Overview
 The **Virtual Simulator for Analysis of Voltage Drops and Short Circuits in the DC Traction Power Supply System** is a Python-based software developed to simulate the electrical behavior of a **3 kV DC traction system**.
 This program allows users to analyze various railway electrification parameters, including: